byo-books/pretty_laughable_lang/README.md

 An educational C-like toy programming language that compiles to x64 binary.

 The [compiler](pl_comp.py) is a self-contained Python program that weighs about 1000 LoC.
+It's part of an online [tutorial](https://build-your-own.org/b2a/p0_intro.html) on compilers and interpreters.

 ## Introduction